All Episodes

 There's a meme going around.

-And I think everybody should share.
+Nothing everybody should share.

 I'm going to have it added to the live show feed of the broadcast today so you can share it.

-It's, oh my god, young people are suddenly dying everywhere, the man says while he's reading his laptop.
+It's, oh my God, young people are suddenly dying everywhere, the man says while he's reading his laptop.

 But he looks up with his coffee in his hand and says, oh, wait, that's completely normal, according to this fact checker.